rali-udem/jsRealB/demos/UDregenerator/README.md

 * visit `UDgrep.html`

 ## `variationsFromText` as a `node.js` module
 For creating questions or negation from an affirmative sentence.
-This first parses the sentence using Stanza and uses this output to create the dependency structure and the corresponding constituent tree. jsRealB then creates questions and negations from this constituent tree.
+This first parses the sentence using Stanza and uses this output to create the dependency structure and the corresponding dependency tree. jsRealB then creates questions and negations from these dependencies.
 It can also process directly a conllu file.

     node variationsFromText.js [-l en|fr] [-q] [-n] [-h] [-t] file.{txt|conllu}
     where -l: language (en default)